 We are familiar with helicopters and their use in blockbuster Hollywood flicks.
 Sometimes we would watch military helicopters starring in movies and sometimes a reporter would be seen doing the traffic report for the local cable news channel embarked on a helicopter.
+Therefore, we have created a comparison of a drone versus helicopter.

 Is it possible for a helicopter to be a drone?